viam-labs/torch-training-script/README.md

 - **AR** (Average Recall): Max recall given a fixed number of detections

 **Automatic Processing:**
-1. Converts JSONL ground truth → COCO format (if needed)
+1. Converts JSONL ground truth to COCO format (if needed)
 2. Scales predictions to original image dimensions
 3. Evaluates using pycocotools
 4. Saves results and visualizations